Mozhgan0rujlu/Chromatin-Folding/README.md

 Each analysis step can be run independently.
 A typical workflow follows:

-**Preprocessing → Normalization → TAD detection → Compartment analysis → Sampling**
+**Preprocessing → Normalization → TAD detection → Compartment analysis → Simulation**